 The Bahamas has a flourishing tourism industry attracted by the miles of white, sandy beaches, glass-like seas and constant rays of sunlight surrounding each island.
 The tourism industry that currently thrives was formally organized in the mid-1800s when the Tourism Encouragement Act was passed in 1851.
 Nowadays roughly 6 million tourists travel to The Bahamas annually to seek relaxation on its tranquil beaches.
-Tourism generates roughly 50% and Banking 15% of the Gross Domestic Product of $8.4 billion.
-There are over 170 banks and trust companies in The Bahamas and this industry is recognised for its advanced offshore banking services.
+Tourism generates roughly 50% and Banking 15% of the Gross Domestic Product of $12.4 billion (according to a Central Bank of The Bahamas 2018 report).
+There are over 230 banks and trust companies in The Bahamas (Source: Central Bank of The Bahamas, 2018), and this industry is recognised for its advanced international banking services.

 The Bahamas became an independently governed nation on 10th July 1973 and at the same time maintained its position as a member in the Commonwealth of Nations as well as keeping Queen Elizabeth II as its official Head of State.
 The House of Assembly, which was formed in 1792, holds power over every law passed in The Bahamas.
 It corresponds to Britain’s House of Commons and each law passed in The Bahamas observes the English Common Law tradition.
-The Judiciary departments in The Bahamas include the Magistrates Court,the Supreme Court, the Court of Appeal and Her Majesty’s Privy Council.
+The Judiciary departments in The Bahamas include the Magistrates Court, the Supreme Court, the Court of Appeal and The Privy Council in England.

 The Bahamas has no tax on personal income, dividends or profits.
 There is also no capital gains tax, inheritance tax, or withholding tax.
 However, The Bahamas does impose taxes on some items due to the lack of tax derived from income.
 Primarily the taxes include import duty (which is born by retail merchants in The Bahamas); real property tax; Value Added Tax (on a range of goods and services), National Insurance on salaries, business license fees and other fees and stamp duties.